Haute Perche Canal: Hydrology

-In the watershed, there are stations for measuring the flow, situated both on the main watercours and its tributaries.
+In the watershed, there are stations for measuring the flow, situated both on the main watercourse and its tributaries.
 Some of them equip the river itself at the port, and in the ria.

 Flow regulation

 The sluice of the former lock at the causeway bridge in the port of Pornic is the main control point for the water level in the canal.
 Another sluice with three vertical check valves is located 1.25 km upstream in Boismain, near Pornic's wastewater treatment plant at Les Salettes.
 Operation of both of these was automated in 1987 and is controlled from Nantes, managed by Veolia Environnement for the city of Pornic.
 The artificial lakes of Val Saint-Martin and Gros Caillou are part of the water management control system.
 The Gros Caillou also serves as a drinking water reservoir.

 History

 Human influence on the river began in the 13th century during the time of Pornic Abbey, with the construction of the causeway in 1225 which linked the two banks and formed a dam equipped with four tide mills.
 The causeway provided a connecting road between the two shores of the port and formed the junction of the road north to Paimboeuf and south to Machecoul.
 The roadway that existed before the seigneurie of René de Rais (c.
 1414–1473) was still operating in 1660.
 The ebb and flow of the tide in the estuary was controlled to retain water to run the mills and prevent the marsh flooding during high tides.
 This exacerbated the siltation of the estuary and additional ditches had to be dug to facilitate drainage.

 Traffic on the canal reached its peak in the 17th century with navigation inland as far the Arthon bridge.
 Agricultural products were transported to the port of Pornic in shallow draft barges, 'toues', which could carry up to fifty tons.
 Haulage was by hand.
 The canal also facilitated the export of timber from the Forest of Princé and the importation of fertilizer ash from Noirmoutier.
 The causeway from this period survived until 1854 when it was widened and rectified with the locks and canal sluices.
 The four watermills were dismantled at the same time.
 This construction separated the seawater in the port from the freshwater upstream.

 The traffic on the canal decreased during the 19th century with the improvement of the roads and especially following the arrival of the railway in Pornic in 1875.
 Finally, a decree of 28 December 1926 struck the Canal de Haute-Perche from the classified list of navigable inland waterways or canals.

 Finally, a decree from the prefect dating from 1933 considerably reduced the use of the Pornic lock: access authorisations were subsequently very restricted.

 In 1944, Pornic, the river and surrounding countryside were in the Saint-Nazaire pocket.
 The German army blew up the lock and let the ria and marshes flood as far as Arthon in an act of passive defence of the Atlantic Wall.